- Project execution: 2019 – 2022

 The Wings sculpture currently still standing at the entrance to Siemens' location in Erlangen's Freyeslebenstrasse is to be relocated in front of the new Reception Building.
 As one of the only four 10-meter-high Wings sculptures around the world designed by renowned architect and artist Daniel Libeskind, this work of art creates a symbolic "innovation bridge" to the locations of the other three sculptures: in Munich in front of Siemens' headquarters, in Berlin where the Siemens company was founded, and in Milan, Italy, where all four sculptures were first exhibited at the EXPO 2015 world exposition.

 The central Reception Building as well as the four new office buildings of Module 2 will be of timber-hybrid design, particularly sustainable and innovative in their construction.

-This reduces the embodied carbon emissions of building construction by 80%, significantly shortens the time needed to erect the structural carcass, and substantially reduces the dust, noise and waste generated on site compared to conventional concrete construction projects.
+This reduces the embodied carbon emissions of building construction by up to 80%, significantly shortens the time needed to erect the structural carcass, and substantially reduces the dust, noise and waste generated on site compared to conventional concrete construction projects.

 What's more, the employees working inside benefit as well, as wood lends a particularly pleasant and healthy indoor environmental quality, with improved air humidity.